iu-parfunc/gibbon/experiments/scalar_count_smoke/README.md

 The range includes `--sweep-max`; if the step does not land on it exactly, the driver adds the max size as the final point.

+Dense sweeps use sparse log-scale x-axis ticks, angled tick labels, and sampled point markers so small step sizes remain legible in the generated SVG.